sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-otel.md

 There is no need to edit this section, unless you need to configure the internal **Hardware Sentry Exporter for Prometheus** to use a different configuration file than the default one.

 You declare multiple instances of `prometheus_exec`, which will run separate instances of **Hardware Sentry Exporter for Prometheus**, each on a different port.
-You will need to specify alternate configuration files are ports, as in the example below:
+You will need to specify alternate configuration files and ports, as in the example below:

 ```yaml
   prometheus_exec/hws-exporter-1: